SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/build-a-hello-world-extension.md

-# Build your first SharePoint SharePoint Extension (Hello World part 1)
+# Build your first SharePoint Framework Extension (Hello World part 1)

 >**Note:** The SharePoint Framework Extensions are currently in preview and is subject to change.
 SharePoint Framework Extensions are not currently supported for use in production environments.